 - >40mmHg is high

-- Compare diastolic arterial and compartmental pressures – the difference needs to be >30mmHg for adequate perfusion.
+- A more sophisticated method is to compare diastolic arterial and compartmental pressures – the difference needs to be >30mmHg for adequate perfusion.
+This is known as the Delta Pressure (as opposed to the absolute pressure).
+Any delta pressure <20mmHg is diagnostic for compartment syndrome

 - In children – compartment pressures are not routinely monitored